CCSMB/Standards/Standards/CCSMB-3.md

 ## Animations
 bimg can support multiple frames per image file.
 Each frame is numerically indexed at the root of the table, along the metadata.
 This allows easy retrieval with `ipairs`.

 In the event multiple frames are provided, the image is considered as an animation.
-Consequently, the `animated` boolean should be set to `true`, and the `secondsPerFrame` field is expected.
+Consequently, the `animated` boolean must be set to `true`, and the `secondsPerFrame` field should be set.
 If it is not present, the default value is set to `0.05` seconds.

 # Palettes
 Palettes allows the modification of the existing 16 ComputerCraft colors available in the `colors` API to custom RGB values, applied to the whole terminal at once.